PdxCodeGuild/Full-Stack-Day-Class/notes/capstone-readme.md

 Are there any special running requirements other than cloning the repo and building the virtualenv?
 Any media folders I need to make or setup?
 Do I need to make any Django users?
+Is there default data in the DB that I need setup?
+Do you have a script to do that?

+**Clone your own repository in a separate directory to see what it's like to setup from scratch.**

 ### Usage